mila-iqia/slurm-queue-time-pred/docs/4_Feature_exploration.md

 python3 slurm-queue-time-pred/slurm_queue_time_pred/explore_features/run_experiment.py --nbr_top_features=15 --output_dir=example_experiment
 ```

-<div align="justify">To generate the results of the best predictive features exploration, run the <b>report_results.py</b> script from the <b>slurm_queue_time_pred.explore_features</b> module using the same arguments as those used to launch the experiment.
+<div align="justify">To generate the results of the best predictive features exploration, run the <code>report_results.py</code> script from the <code>slurm_queue_time_pred.explore_features</code> module using the same arguments as those used to launch the experiment.
 It is possible to choose a different number of accumulated features to produce the results files.
-An additional argument, synthetic_data, if present, allows the use of loss references (MSE) associated with synthetic data.
+An additional argument, <code>--synthetic_data</code>, if present, allows the use of loss references (MSE) associated with synthetic data.
 The script will generate a JSON file containing the progression of training, validation and test losses as well as the frequency and average of times these losses deteriorated with the addition of a new feature.
 It will also generate three graphs representing each of the losses according to the accumulation of the best features.
 <br></br>
 Here is an example of running the script from outside the project root:
 </div>